zzzcccxx/deep-searcher/README.md

 - Add support for additional large models
 - Provide RESTful API interface

 We welcome contributions!
-Star & Fork the project and help us build a more powerful Deep RAG Agent! 🎯
+Star & Fork the project and help us build a more powerful Deep Searcher! 🎯